VeniVidiCodi/homepage/README.md

 /* STATIC SITE GENERATOR INFORMATION */

-/* To generate updated webpages from the associated files in this directory, simply run either of the following: */
+/* To generate updated webpages from the associated files in this directory, simply run the following: */

 build.py